dstackai/dstack/docs/blog/posts/dstack-sky.md

 [tasks](../../docs/tasks.md), [services](../../docs/services.md), and
 [fleets](../../docs/concepts/fleets.md).

-To use services, the open-source version requires setting up a gateway with your own domain.
+To publish services, the open-source version requires setting up a gateway with your own domain.
 `dstack Sky` comes with a pre-configured gateway.

 <div class="termy">